 Anytime you shop online

-You can use it on eBay, Amazon and all your high street stores just use the website or app first and the church gets a small donation and it doesn’t cost you a thing!
+You can use it on eBay and all your high street stores just use the website or app first and the church gets a small donation and it doesn’t cost you a thing!

 Turn your everyday online shopping into FREE donations.